 A flamenco show is one of the best ways to experience the local culture and incredible Andalusian atmosphere.
 The best performances take place in Casa de la Memoria .
 It’s a good idea to book tickets in advance, as flamenco is one of the most popular activities in Seville.

-HOW TO USE THIS MAP: Above you will find a detailed map with tips on sights and attractions to visit in Seville, Spain.
+HOW TO USE THIS MAP: Above you will find a detailed map with tips on things to do in Seville, Spain.
 Click at the top left of the map to see separate layers with highlighted locations.
-You can hide and show the different layers or click on the icons on the map to see the names of the places I mention in the Seville guide.
+You can hide and show the different layers or click on the icons on the map to see the names of the places I mention in the Seville travel guide.
 If you want to save the map, star it.
 For a larger version, click on the icon in the upper right corner.

 Where to stay in Seville?